vblanco20-1/vulkan-guide/docs/gpudriven/draw_indirect.md

     vkCmdDrawIndirect(cmd,get_current_frame().indirectBuffer,indirect_offset, draw.count,draw_stride);
 }
 ```
-Thats it, now the render loop is indirect and should go a bit faster.
+That's it, now the render loop is indirect and should go a bit faster.
 But the most important think to take into account here, is that the draw commands buffer can be cached and written/read from compute shaders.
 If you wanted, you can just write it once at load, and just do the loop of vkCmdDrawIndirect every frame.
 This is also a design where adding culling is extremelly simple.
-You just do a compute shader that sets instanceCount to 0 if the object is culled, and thats it.
-But keep in mind such a thing is not very optimal given that empty draw commands still have overhead, so its better to compact them somehow, either by using a design that uses instancing (like what we are doing in the tutorial engine), or by using DrawIndirectCount after removing the empty draws.
+You just do a compute shader that sets instanceCount to 0 if the object is culled, and that's it.
+But keep in mind such a thing is not very optimal given that empty draw commands still have overhead, so it's better to compact them somehow, either by using a design that uses instancing (like what we are doing in the tutorial engine), or by using DrawIndirectCount after removing the empty draws.

 There is also something you can see very clearly there.
 The less combinations of mesh buffer, descriptors, and pipeline you have, the more you can draw on each DrawIndirect execution.
 This is why generally you want your draws to to be as bindless as possible when doing draw indirect.